gravelCompBio/RegPattern2Vec/README.md

 ### Basic guide for running metapath2vec to generate new embedding files from user generated Random Walk file

 #### This is only if you want to run this pipeline on custom data.
-If you are running this pipline on our data/KG provided, you do not have to run metapath2vec because the we provide the output in the `DownloadLinkForData.txt`
+If you are running this pipline on our data/KG provided, you do not have to run metapath2vec because the we provide the embedding files (output of metapath2vec) in the `DownloadLinkForData.txt`

 Also this version of metapath2vec we use is computationally expensive and our KG took 200Gb of ram with over 2 days of runtime with 64 cores so if you can find a more effencint version of metapath2vec that you trust, I would suggest you use others versions (one example is embiggen(grape))